2 Chronicles 27

 Introduction

-Second Chronicles 27 records the brief but remarkably positive reign of Jotham son of Uzziah over Judah (ca. 750--735 BC).
-At only nine verses, it is one of the shortest royal accounts in Chronicles, yet it stands out because Jotham receives an entirely favorable assessment -- a rarity among Judah's kings.
-The Chronicler presents him as a king who learned from his father's mistake: whereas Uzziah grew proud and unlawfully entered the temple to burn incense (2 Chronicles 26:16-21), Jotham carefully avoided that transgression.
-The parallel account in 2 Kings 15:32-38 is similarly brief but includes the detail that Rezin of Aram and Pekah of Israel began to threaten Judah during Jotham's reign -- a detail the Chronicler omits, keeping the focus squarely on Jotham's personal faithfulness.
+Second Chronicles 27 records the short and largely positive reign of Jotham son of Uzziah over Judah (ca. 750--735 BC).
+At only nine verses, it is one of the briefest royal accounts in Chronicles, yet Jotham receives a favorable assessment, which is uncommon among Judah's kings.
+The Chronicler presents him as a king who learned from his father's failure: whereas Uzziah grew proud and unlawfully entered the temple to burn incense (2 Chronicles 26:16-21), Jotham avoided that transgression.
+The parallel account in 2 Kings 15:32-38 is similarly brief but includes the detail that Rezin of Aram and Pekah of Israel began to threaten Judah during Jotham's reign -- a detail the Chronicler omits to keep the focus on Jotham's personal faithfulness.

 The chapter follows a simple structure: a summary of Jotham's character (vv.
 1-2), his building projects and military victory over the Ammonites (vv.
 3-6), and a closing formula (vv.
 7-9).
-The theological heart of the chapter is verse 6, which states that Jotham "grew powerful because he ordered his ways before the LORD his God."
-This encapsulates the Chronicler's recurring theme that faithfulness to God leads to national strength and prosperity.
-Yet even within this positive account, a shadow lingers: "the people still acted corruptly" (v.
-2), suggesting that the king's personal piety did not transform the nation's spiritual condition -- a tension that would explode in the disastrous reign of his son Ahaz.
+The theological center of the chapter is verse 6, which states that Jotham "grew powerful because he ordered his ways before the LORD his God."
+This captures the Chronicler's recurring theme that faithfulness to God leads to strength and prosperity.
+Yet even within this positive account, a warning remains: "the people still acted corruptly" (v.
+2), suggesting that the king's personal piety did not alter the nation's spiritual condition -- a tension that would come to the surface in the reign of his son Ahaz.

 Jotham's Faithful Reign (vv.
 1-2)